3thousand30/3thousand30-website/README.md

-# 3thousand30 Website
+# 3thousand30 Website Project
-## 3thousand30 website placeholder content.
+## View at: 3thousand30.com
+No more details needed here.